-In the performance of its oversight function, the Audit Committee has reviewed and discussed our audited consolidated financial statements for the year ended December 31, 2022 with management and with Mazars USA LLP, our independent registered public accounting firm which is responsible for expressing an opinion on the conformity of these consolidated financial statements with accounting principles generally accepted in the United States of America.
+In the performance of its oversight function, the Audit Committee has reviewed and discussed our audited consolidated financial statements for the year ended December 31, 2023 with management and with Mazars USA LLP, our independent registered public accounting firm which is responsible for expressing an opinion on the conformity of these consolidated financial statements with accounting principles generally accepted in the United States of America.
 These discussions included the judgment of Mazars USA LLP regarding the quality, not just the acceptability, of the Company's accounting principles.
-In addition, the Audit Committee has discussed the other matters with Mazars USA LLP that are required to be discussed by Public Company Accounting Oversight Board ("PCAOB") Auditing Standard No. 1301, Communications with Audit Committees, the rules of the Securities and Exchange Commission, and other applicable regulations.
-The Audit Committee has also received and reviewed the written disclosures and the letter from Mazars USA LLP required by the applicable requirements of the PCAOB and has discussed with Mazars USA LLP their independence from us.
+In addition, the Audit Committee has discussed the other matters with Mazars USA LLP that are required to be discussed by Public Company Accounting Oversight Board ("PCAOB") Auditing Standard No. 1301, Communications with Audit Committee, the rules of the Securities and Exchange Commission, and other applicable regulations.
+The Audit Committee has also received and reviewed the written disclosures and the letter from Mazars USA LLP their independence from us.
 A portion of the Audit Committee meetings are held with Mazars USA LLP without management present.

-In reliance on the review and discussions referenced above, the Audit Committee recommended to our Board, and our Board of Directors approved, that our audited consolidated financial statements be included in the Annual Report on Form 10-K for the year ended December 31, 2022, filed by the Company with the Securities and Exchange Committee.
+In reliance on the review and discussions referenced above, the Audit Committee recommended to our Board, and our Board of Directors approved, that our audited consolidated financial statements be included in the Annual Report on Form 10-K for the year ended December 31, 2023, filed by the Company with the Securities and Exchange Committee.